 Loss of consciousness

-If breathing isn’t restored quickly enough and the brain is deprived of oxygen for too long, a hydrocodone overdose could lead to brain damage.
+If normal breathing isn’t restored quickly enough and the brain is deprived of oxygen for too long, a hydrocodone overdose could lead to brain damage.
 If hydrocodone is mixed with other substances, an overdose could damage other organs.
+In some cases, an overdose can be fatal.

 Hydrocodone Overdose Prevention